Rose Tattoo: Second reformation: Pain to Blood Brothers (1998–2010)

-Rose Tattoo, with original bassist Ian Rilen replacing Leach, reformed yet again in 1998 for the "All Hell Breaks Loose!!" tour, however Rilen remained with the band only for the duration of this tour.
+Rose Tattoo, with original bassist Ian Rilen replacing Leach, reformed yet again in 1998 for the "All Hell Breaks Loose!!" tour; however Rilen remained with the band only for the duration of this tour.
 By the following year, Leach had returned to the fold once more, although his place was taken by Steve King in 2000.
-Rock music historian Ian McFarlane wrote that they are "one of the most revered bands of all time.
-The Tatts played peerless, street-level heavy blues with the emphasis on slide guitar and strident lyric statements" in his Encyclopedia of Australian Rock and Pop.

 Since that time Rose Tattoo has toured regularly around Australia and throughout Europe.
 In 2000, the band appeared at the Wacken Open Air festival as part of their tour.
 These shows formed the basis of the 25 to Life live album.
 At the Gimme Ted benefit concert on 10 March 2001 the group performed five songs.
 2002 saw the release of Pain, the band's first studio album in 16 years.
 Cocks rejoined the group and they prepared material for a future album.

 Plans for their next album, Blood Brothers were disrupted when Wells died on 27 March 2006, four years after his diagnosis of prostate cancer.
 On 16 August Rose Tattoo were inducted by musician Sarah McLeod, into the Australian Recording Industry Association (ARIA) Hall of Fame alongside former member Lobby Loyde and Daddy Cool, Divinyls, Icehouse and Helen Reddy.
 Anderson had informed Wells of the forthcoming induction, "He was chuffed, I was so glad he knew about it.
 It's good we're getting recognized for the music.
 We've gone out and done it our own way, to our detriment or to our betterment."
 Founding member Ian Rilen died on 30 October from bladder cancer.
 One of his last public appearances was at the Hall of Fame induction.